-The following list identifies the most-reported customer service issues not covered by warranty.
-Let’s discuss the expected standards and required maintenance for these items.
+These are the most-reported customer service issues not covered by warranty, the expected standards and required maintenance for these items.

 For emergency items related to heating and cooling, electrical, plumbing and appliances, please contact the contractors directly.
 A sticker has been placed in a kitchen cabinet with support numbers unique to your neighborhood.

 Grades and swales are established so that water is carried away to the intended destination.
-In the event of a wash out or standing water, we will repair grades and swales once during the first year.
+After closing, maintenance becomes the responsibility of the homeowner.
+Alterations, including fencing, irrigation or planting beds, void the warranty.